josemlwdf/ClamAV_Privilege_Escalation/README.md

 ## ROOT EXPLOIT

 This is a Python 3 script designed to exploit the ClamAV privilege escalation vulnerability described at https://exploit-notes.hdks.org/exploit/linux/privilege-escalation/sudo/sudo-clamav-privilege-escalation/.
 The script performs a brute-force attack to guess the RSA private key of the root user, but it can be easily modified to read any file as root.

+### Installation

+    Clone this repository to your local machine.

+    Open a terminal and navigate to the directory where you cloned the repository.

 ### Usage

 To run the exploit, simply execute the script: